CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol2-ex1.md

 # Lab 01: Migrate Windows Servers from Hyper-V to Azure

-Duration: 4 Hours
+### Estimated Duration: 4 hours

-## Exercise 1: Migrating your apps and your data, leveraging Microsoft services and tools, including Azure Migrate: Server Migration
+## Overview
 In this Guided Lab, you will learn about Azure migration and how all pre-migration steps, such as discovery, assessments, and right-sizing of on-premises resources, are included for infrastructure, data, and applications.
 Azure Migrate provides a simplified migration, modernization, and optimization service for Azure.

+## Lab objectives

+In this exercise, you will complete the following tasks:

+- Task 1: Create a Storage Account
+- Task 2: Register the Hyper-V Host with Migration and modernization
+- Task 3: Enable Replication from Hyper-V to Azure Migrate
+- Task 4: Server migration
+- Task 5: Pointers around Azure Networking and Azure Network Security (Read only)
+- Task 6: Migrating VMware VMs to Azure (Read only)

-### Task 1: Create a Storage Account
+## Task 1: Create a Storage Account

 In this task, you will create a new Azure Storage Account that will be used by Migration and for the storage of your virtual machine data during migration.